 For periods of net income when the effects are dilutive, diluted earnings per share is computed by dividing net income available to common stockholders by the weighted average number of shares outstanding and the dilutive impact of all dilutive potential common shares.
 Dilutive potential common shares consist primarily of convertible preferred stock, stock options, restricted stock units and common stock purchase warrants.
 The dilutive impact of potential common shares resulting from common stock equivalents is determined by applying the treasury stock method.
 Our unvested restricted shares contain non-forfeitable rights to dividends, and therefore are considered to be participating securities; the calculation of basic and diluted income per share excludes net income attributable to the unvested restricted shares from the numerator and excludes the impact of the shares from the denominator.

-9.2million potential dilutive shares have been excluded in the calculation of diluted net income per share for the
+10.2million potential dilutive shares have been excluded in the calculation of diluted net income per share for the years ended

 We account for share-based compensation at fair value.
 Share-based compensation cost for stock options and stock purchase warrants granted to employees and board members is generally determined at the grant date while awards granted to non-employee consultants are generally valued at the vesting date using an option pricing model that uses Level

 3unobservable inputs; share-based compensation cost for restricted stock and restricted stock units is determined at the grant date based on the closing price of our common stock on that date.
-The value of the award is recognized as expense on a straight-line basis over the requisite service period or based on probability of vesting for performance-based awards.
+The value of the award is recognized as expense on a straight-line basis over the requisite service period.

 Intangible and Long-Lived Assets